40 Bilinear Relations of q-Painleve VI from N=4 Super Chern-Simons Theory: List of values checked for bilinear relations

 \section{List of values checked for bilinear relations}

 In this appendix we list points $(L_1,L_2,L,\zeta_1)$ where we can check each of the 40 bilinear relations \eqref{bilinearwithkappa2} at the order of $\kappa$, by calculating the exact values with method I explained in section \ref{method1}.
+The reason we study with Method I in addition to Method II is the convergence condition discussed in Appendix \ref{app_validity}, where the computations are made in more sound arguments.
 For this purpose, we have to choose the level $k$ and the base point $(L_1,L_2,L,\zeta_1)$ so that all of the six shifted points in \eqref{bilinearwithkappa2} satisfy the condition \eqref{validitycondition}.
 As one can see from \eqref{validitycondition}, in order for such points to exist $k$ has to be sufficiently large.
 In particular, the bilinear relations labelled by

 can be checked for multiple points of $(L_1,L_2,L,\zeta_1)$ only when $k\ge 2$, and those labelled by

 can be checked for multiple points of $(L_1,L_2,L,\zeta_1)$ only when $k\ge 3$, while the rest of the bilinear relations which are labelled by